Sig Engineering - Part 1 - Solana's Gossip Protocol

 shard = self.shard[shard_index]

-To build a Pull Response, we need to retrieve values in the CrdsTable
+To build a pull response, we need to retrieve values from the GossipTable

 whose hash matches a mask